Cutwell/spaces/README.md

 - Create a virtual environment using `python3 -m virtualenv venv`.
 - Activate the environment using `.\venv\Scripts\activate`.
 - Install project dependencies using `pip install -r requirements.txt` (installs pyautogui and dependencies).
-- Run `settings.bat` to edit your desired hot corner settings, and to add spaces to your startup programs.
+- Run `settings.vbs` to edit your desired hot corner settings, and to add spaces to your startup programs.
-- You can also try out spaces by running `spaces.bat` from this folder.
+- You can also try out spaces without installation by running `spaces.pyw` from this folder.

+# Troubleshooting
+- After moving your install directory, you must update the start menu installation by pressing the 'add program to startup' button again.

+# Uninstall
+- To remove spaces from your system manually, simply delete the install directory and `C:\Users\USER\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\spaces.vbs`

 # License
 Licensed under MIT.